DevTobias/eunomia-frontend/README.md

 npm start
 ```

+### Authentication problems

+**Note**: This is only a production problem, which means that this problem doesn't occur on local hosts!
+There is a problem with chrome (-based) browsers, where the autentication dows not work.
+The reason are the SameSite Cookie flags.
+You can change them with typing `chrome://flags` in your search field.
+Then look for the following flags and set them to disabled: `SameSite by default cookies`, `Enable removing SameSite=None cookies` and `Cookies without SameSite must be secure
+`.
+Now everything should work as intended.

 ## License

 The Eunomia Frontend is available under the MIT license, see the [LICENSE](https://github.com/DevTobias/eunomia-frontend/blob/main/LICENSE) file for more information.